riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         page more -- the pageview is just being distributed more between the main article and its redirect pages.

+        However my impression is that most pageviews come from search engine results pages, and that wikilinks are not used very much.

 # License

 Most permissive license Vipul Naik allows.